mrts/ask-jira/README.md

 The `export_import_issues_for_jql` task exports issues from one JIRA instance to another with comments, attachments, epics and sub-tasks.

-Source JIRA configuration is picked up from `jiraconfig.py`.
+Source JIRA server configuration is picked up from `jiraconfig.py`.

 The task needs special configuration in `exportimportconfig.py` (see sample in `exportimportconfig-sample.py`):